Radi85/Comment/docs/source/contributing.rst

 Translations
 ^^^^^^^^^^^^

-To add translations in your native language, please take a look at the :ref:`instuctions for translators<Adding Support for Translation>`.
+To add translations in your native language, please take a look at the :ref:`instructions for translators<Adding Support for Translation>`.